Honest comparison · updated May 2026

 Does ThoughtMic's accuracy match Wispr's?

 Both produce high-quality transcription.
 Wispr's screen-context feature can give them an edge on jargon, names, and acronyms that appear on your active screen.
-ThoughtMic ships Whisper Large V3 Turbo locally and will surface vault-aware corrections in v1.1.
+ThoughtMic ships local speech-to-text and will surface vault-aware corrections in v1.1.

-We'll email you the day ThoughtMic is ready — with your download link and, for the first 50 signups, a $49 lifetime Founder's Deal code.
+We'll email you the day ThoughtMic is ready, with your download link and the Founder's Deal: $99 lifetime, limited to 200 supporters.

 We'll email you at launch.
 No newsletter.
 Unsubscribe any time.